RyanLamansky/dotnet-webassembly/README.md

 Everything on this list will be fixed before 1.0 is published.

-* The following export types are not supported by the compiler: Table, Global.
+* The following export types are not supported by the compiler: Table, Global, Memory.
-* The following import types are not supported: Global, Memory, Table.
 * Offsets reported in exceptions are mostly wrong, reflecting the position of the reader at the time of the exception rather than the start of the bad bytes.
 * `WebAssembly.Module` will let you write WASM files that it can't read back: specifically, a function or initializer expression that's not terminated with an `end` instruction.
 * Function exports that expose an import are not supported by the compiler.